giusepperaffa/serverless-inspector-tool/README.md

 | [si-tool-application-test](https://github.com/giusepperaffa/si-tool-application-test) | No | **Yes** |
 | [si-tool-infrastructure-self-test](https://github.com/giusepperaffa/si-tool-infrastructure-self-test) | **Yes** | No |
 | [si-tool-infrastructure-test](https://github.com/giusepperaffa/si-tool-infrastructure-test) | No | **Yes** |

+Finally, the SI tool was developed in summer 2021 as part of a project conducted at the Royal Holloway University of London [Centre for Doctoral Training in Cyber Security](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/information-security/studying-here/centre-for-doctoral-training-in-cyber-security-for-the-everyday).
+For more information about this project, please refer to the [poster](docs/giuseppe-raffa-static-analysis-of-serverless-applications.pdf) available in this repository.

 ## Architecture
 To facilitate its integration into an IDE, the SI tool has been developed in Python with a command-line interface, which implies that it can also be executed, as shown below, by using an independent terminal window.